George Armytage (grazier): Port Phillip District (1835–1862)

-In 1835 Port Phillip District (later called Victoria) commenced to attract settlers; and in 1836 his eldest son Thomas visited the district, and camped on the Werribee River.
+In 1835, Port Phillip District (later called Victoria) commenced to attract settlers; and in 1836 his eldest son Thomas visited the district, and camped on the Werribee River.

-During 1836 an investigation into the murder of local indigenous people took place in regards to a Charles Franks who had been employed by George Armytage to secure selection of desired parcels of land.
+During 1836 an investigation into the murder of local indigenous people took place in regard to a Charles Franks who had been employed by George Armytage to secure selection of desired parcels of land.
 Franks was found to have been using lead as a poison.
 Franks stated that he was using lead to poison "Crows" which at the time was a slang term for Indigenous Australians and possibly a reference to Jim Crow.

 In 1847 Mr. Armytage proceeded to Victoria, and settled upon his son George Armytage's station at Ingleby, where his eldest son had died of typhus fever on 12 September 1842.
-In 1851 he settled at Geelong, and built "The Hermitage".
+In 1851, he settled at Geelong, and built "The Hermitage".

 Death

 Armytage died of erysipelas in 1862, his widow surviving him until 1873.